thunderbird/webext-support/scripts/preferences/README.md

 ### async preferences.init([defaults]);

-The main difference between the MailExtensions local storage and the legacy `nsIPrefBranch`: the storage API to access the data is asynchronously.
+The main difference between the MailExtensions local storage and the legacy `nsIPrefBranch`: the storage API to access the data works asynchronously.

 This function will asynchronously load the current values from the storage into a local object and sets up a listener for storage changes, which will